 To understand the difference, it's important to remember that an NFC antenna is a coil of wire.
 If that coil of wire is broken then the tag will fail to energise and the tag will not work.
 The principle therefore of the standard tamper proof tag was simple.
 Any attempt to remove the tag label should break the antenna and effectively stop the tag from working.
 There are a number of ways this might happen.

-In some cases, the tags material can be very fragile.
+In some cases, the tags material can be very fragile - we generally call this a scratch tamper.
 An attempt to remove it might cause the tag to quite literally fall apart.
 As a user tries to peel it away from it's attached surface, the actual material substrate and antenna of the tag will disintegrate and the antenna loop will be broken.

-In other cases, there can be a 'two part' construction to the antenna.
+In other cases, there can be a 'two part' construction to the antenna - something we generally call a peel tamper.
 When the tag is removed, one part of the antenna will detach itself from the other part, thus breaking the loop.

 This means two things.
 Firstly, the chip itself is not broken or changed.
 Simply, the antenna is broken which means that the tag not the chip is modified.
 Secondly, after the tamper, the tag does not function.
 This might seem fairly obvious but it means that a user trying to scan the tag does not know if the tag has stopped working, never worked, or has been tampered with.
 It simply does not work.